aakashrajawat00/Rajawat_Aakash_002764127/Assignment2/README.md

 Created a java-swing based Health Management Portal for assignment (INFO-1500) The scope of the assignment is :
--For people to find hospitals in their community
+1. For people to find hospitals in their community
--To perform CRUD operations on person, patient, community and their encounters -For doctors to add encounter and change Vital Signs of the patients -For the Community Admins to change information realated to the community -For the System Admin to perform CRUD operations on all the other admins
+2. To perform CRUD operations on person, patient, community and their encounters
+3. For doctors to add encounter and change Vital Signs of the patients
+4. For the Community Admins to change information realated to the community
+5. For the System Admin to perform CRUD operations on all the other admins

 <br>